tinacious/angular-picturefill/readme.md

 In the future I would like to implement the following:

-- Bower integration
 - Not requiring all file extensions to be the same

-Feel free to fork and contribute if you can help out with any of these items.